pelid/29_phones/README.md

 # What is it

 Microservice listens remote database for new rows which are orders for call center.
 It writes rows into local database and adds new column for standartized phone number.
-Library for standartizing numbers is phonenumbers by google.
 # What in use
 - sqlaclchemy
-- pytz
-- phonenumbers
 - alembic
 # How to
 ## 1. Install requirements